 “I Am Iron Man.”
-Tony Stark’s troubles really don’t hit into high gear until he utters that defiant declaration of celebrity status.
-As we discussed in Part One of our 17-week series on the Marvel Cinematic Universe, our favorite genius, billionaire, playboy philanthropist cannot help himself when it comes to championing his own achievements.
+Tony Stark’s troubles don’t hit high gear until he utters that defiant declaration of celebrity status.
+As we discussed in Part One of our #RoadToEndgame series, our favorite genius, billionaire, playboy philanthropist cannot help himself when it comes to championing his own achievements.
 He’s a proud papa of never-ending, brilliantly bad ideas that he mystifyingly steers into acceptable heroism through the power of charm.
-He doesn’t need to fall into the “Demon in a Bottle” storyline from the comics; his ego is the only drug necessary to fuel his character arc across 22 films concluding next year with Avengers 4.
+He doesn’t need to fall into the “Demon in a Bottle” storyline from the comics; his ego is the only drug necessary to fuel his character arc across 22 films possibly concluding on 4/25.
 That’s always been the appeal of ol’ Shellhead.
-Tony Stark (played by Robert Downey Jr.) is ruthlessly on the verge of losing the war with himself, and never has that been better illustrated than in Jon Favreau’s sequel.
+Tony Stark (Robert Downey Jr.) is ruthlessly on the verge of losing the war with himself, and never has that been better illustrated than in Jon Favreau’s sequel.

 Marvel Studios took two years to assemble Iron Man 2.
 It’s the longest gap between MCU movies, and we’ll probably never experience such a wait time ever again.
 In 2010, their vow to deliver on the Avengers Initiative seemed like a daunting ask of the zealous Merry Marvel Marching Society, but one we were anxious to see fulfilled.
 The average moviegoer riding high on the success of the original Iron Man certainly did not care about blink-and-you’ll-miss-it nods to Wakanda or Black Widow’s shadowy affiliation with S.H.I.E.L.D.
 Deliver on the scalawag charisma of Robert Downey Jr. and they’re all good.
 They certainly don’t want to watch Stark piss himself, and drunkenly alienate poor Pepper Potts (Gwyneth Paltrow) while she frantically attempts to maintain his public profile.
 We want to have fun with Tony, and Iron Man 2 comes dangerously close to condemning the playboy as little more than a scumbag rich kid.